philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 To cover the whole lifecycle of an application including installation, user interface, management, and update, it is recommended to test that the lifecycle functions defined in {{lifecycle-functions}} are operational within the connectivity scenarios defined in {{scn_combinations}}.

-In particular keep the following considerations in mind:
+In particular, keep the following considerations in mind:

 - Installation: Installation may require communications with remote first-party services (e.g., activation/license server) or remote third-party services (e.g., package repositories).
 In these scenarios, the installer acts as